Abdalla1990/react-list-apps/README.md

 # React list Apps

-this is a  Itunes Apps listing application , you can do the following :
+this is an Itunes Apps listing application , you can do the following :
   - list all paid apps
   - search Apps
+  - view a specific app's details

 ### How To Use It :